 Thought last night of my name.
 Sig Olson, though alright in the woods, is not what you might call a distinctive name for this type of article that you are thinking of writing.
 Your full name–Sigurd Ferdinand Olson–on the other hand has a sort of a swing to it that might easily create and hold a following.In A Private Wilderness, p.
 67.

 Sometimes he’d practice variations of it in handwritten signatures on a sheet of paper.
 Sig Olson.
 Sigurd Olson.
 Sigurd Ferdinand Olson.
-He even experimented with Sigurd Thorne Olson, using the last name of his paternal grandfather.
+He even experimented with Sigurd Thorne Olson, using his mother-in-law’s maiden name.
 It took decades to settle on the version he’s remembered by, Sigurd F. Olson.

 My Nemesis, the Hockey Star

 I was just reminded of this as I signed a bunch of book plates for the University of Minnesota Press.
 These plates will go into copies of A Private Wilderness sold via online book events.